openfaas/openfaas.github.io/_posts/2023-07-04-build-a-multi-tenant-functions-platform.md

 ```

 Learn more about gVisor here: [What is gVisor?](https://gvisor.dev/docs/)

+[Kata Containers](https://katacontainers.io/) also offer Kubernetes integration using lightweight VMs such as Cloud Hypervisor (an alternative to Firecracker).

 You will need to consider all of these within your platform, so read up how to use them in the docs.